Post-Mortem: A Disastrous Git Merge and the Resulting Workflow

 git rebase origin/main

-Not git merge origin/main into your branch.
-The merge approach works, technically, but it creates these merge bubbles in the history that make git log and git blame harder to read later.
-With rebase, your feature branch looks like it was started from the current tip of main, even if it's been in progress for a week.
+Not git merge origin/main into the feature branch.
+Merge approach works technically but creates merge bubbles in the history that make git log and git blame harder to read down the road.
+With rebase, the feature branch looks like it was started from the current tip of main, even if it's been in progress for a week.

-The tradeoff is that rebasing rewrites your local commit history.
-Which means pushing to the remote requires a force push.
-And given what had just happened, the words "force push" made people flinch.
+The tradeoff: rebasing rewrites local history.
+Pushing to the remote after a rebase requires a force push.
+And given what had just happened, the words "force push" made people physically flinch.

-This is where we spent the most time arguing, actually.
+This is where the most time was spent arguing.

-One camp wanted to ban force pushing entirely.
-Just disable it across the org.
-If your branch has diverged, delete it and re-create it.
+One camp wanted force pushing banned entirely.
+Disable it across the org.
+Branch has diverged?
+Delete it, re-create it.
 Clean and safe.

-The other camp โ which I was in โ thought that was too heavy-handed.
+The other camp โ which included me โ thought that was too restrictive.
 Rebasing is a useful workflow.
-The problem wasn't force pushing per se.
-The problem was force pushing to main, on a branch that other people depend on, without checking whether you're about to overwrite someone else's work.
+The problem wasn't force pushing in general.
+The problem was force pushing to main, to a branch that other people depend on, without checking whether you're about to overwrite someone else's work.

-We compromised on --force-with-lease.
-It's a flag that tells Git to check whether the remote branch has been updated since your last fetch.
-If someone else pushed commits to the branch after you last fetched, the push is rejected.
+Compromise: --force-with-lease.
+It tells Git to check whether the remote branch has been updated since your last fetch.
+If someone else pushed commits after your last fetch, the push gets rejected.

 git push origin feat/payment-gateway-retry --force-with-lease

-It's not foolproof.
-If you do a git fetch right before pushing, --force-with-lease will happily let you overwrite whatever was fetched, because from Git's perspective, you're "up to date."
-But it catches the most common accidental case โ where you rebase locally and push without realizing a teammate pushed to the same branch an hour ago.
+Not foolproof.
+If you do a git fetch right before pushing, --force-with-lease will let you overwrite whatever was fetched, because from Git's perspective you're "up to date."
+But it catches the most common accidental scenario โ rebase locally, push without realizing a teammate pushed to the same branch an hour ago.

 git config --global alias.pushfl "push --force-with-lease"

-Now git pushfl origin feat/whatever does the right thing.
-Some of the team uses it, some still types out the full flag.
+git pushfl origin feat/whatever does the right thing.
+Some of the team uses the alias.
+Others type out the full flag.
 Doesn't matter, as long as bare --force isn't in anyone's muscle memory anymore.

 And --force on main or develop?
 Blocked at the GitHub level.
 Can't do it even if you try.
-That's the non-negotiable part.
+Non-negotiable.

-This was a smaller change but one that I personally care about more than I probably should.
+Smaller change, but one I care about more than I probably should.

-Before the incident, our main branch history was a mess.
-Commits like WIP, fix, fix again, okay actually fix, linting, forgot to save.
-You'd open git log and it read like someone's internal monologue during a debugging session.
+Before the incident, main history was a mess.
+Commits reading WIP, fix, fix again, okay actually fix, linting, forgot to save.
+Opening git log read like someone's internal monologue during a debugging session.

-We now ask everyone to clean up their commits before opening a PR.
+Now everyone cleans up commits before opening a PR.
 Interactive rebase:

 git rebase -i HEAD~5